ONLYOFFICE/office-js-api/Word/ApiTextPr/Methods/SetStrikeout.md

 # SetStrikeout

-Specifies that the contents of the run are displayed with a single horizontal line through the center of the line.
+Specifies that the contents of the current run are displayed with a single horizontal line through the center of the line.

 ## Syntax

-expression.
+expression.SetStrikeout(isStrikeout);

 `expression` - A variable that represents a [ApiTextPr](../ApiTextPr.md) class.